 Make sure to avoid camping right next to possible animal food and water sources, and also avoid setting up camp near the trail as this will be more visible.

-Wild camping is an important style of camping while on the trail but there is some care and practices that should be done to always lower the impact you have on the trail and the environment to keep it friendly to the next hikers.
+Wild camping is an important style of camping while on the trail but there are some care and practices that should be done to always lower the impact you have on the trail and the environment to keep it friendly to the next hikers.

 This type of camping can be done in any location that doesn’t have designated campsites, but it’s important to understand what stealth camp rules are before you head out on your next hike.